-The customer service function has gone through dramatic changes as a result of the COVID-19 outbreak and its economic impact.
-Consumers, businesses, and employees – no one has been spared from the disruption brought on by the pandemic.
+The customer service function has undergone dramatic changes due to the COVID-19 outbreak and its economic impact.
+Consumers, businesses, and employees—no one has been spared from the disruption brought on by the pandemic.
 As brands and contact centers respond to these changes, customer experience (CX) leaders must find new ways to overcome operational challenges and deliver innovation.

 Like all business innovation, customer service transformation is also driven by talent.
 In this case, your customer service agents will play a pivotal role in shaping your support function to meet the demands of a post-pandemic world.
-So, it is only natural that you begin by providing to your agents the infrastructure, support, and resources that are needed to win the battle for customer experience.
+So, it is only natural that you begin by providing your agents with the infrastructure, support, and resources needed to win the battle for customer experience.

 Here’s where remote agent onboarding can make a lasting business impact for organizations looking to contain recruitment costs and improve agent engagement.
 Before we dive into the how, let’s start with the what.

-Remote agent onboarding is the process of providing customer support representatives (CSR) the necessary knowledge, skills, and tools to develop the behaviors that will enable them to deliver better customer service and become effective organizational members even when working remotely.
+Remote agent onboarding means providing customer support representatives (CSR) the necessary knowledge, skills, and tools to develop the behaviors that will enable them to deliver better customer service and become effective organizational members even when working remotely.
 While onboarding is typically associated with new hires, in the context of remote contact centers, onboarding can also refer to retraining initiatives designed for existing employees to help them succeed in their new remote roles.

 Optimizing remote teams in any industry with a steep learning curve, particularly in customer support, where the entire function is reliant on common infrastructural and technological enablers.
 Support agents typically work out of small, tightly packed cubicles and often share headsets, computers, keyboards, desks, chairs, and more.